 “It looks like so much fun, like it would be worth the wait,” he says.
 “Even my girlfriend, who doesn’t play video games at all, she wants to get one.”

 Did you manage to score a Wii for the holidays?
-Or did you give up and buy something else?
-Drop me a line and let me know.
+Or did you give up and buy something else? and let me know.
 Selected responses may be published.